rclafferty/UNL-Game-Dev-Club.github.io/README.md

-# UNL-Game-Dev-Meetups.github.io
+# UNL-Game-Dev-Club.github.io
-Website for the UNL Game Dev Meetup group
+Website for the UNL Game Dev Club